academic work, self initiated projects & commercial jobs

 Blackspace, Munich, Germany

-KMS Blackspace develops and design brandexperiences in the disciplines of spatial communication, mostion design and customer experience design.
+KMS Blackspace develops and design brand experiences in the disciplines of spatial communication, motion design and customer experience design.
 I supported the design team in working for the following clients:

 Osram Trade fair stand light&building